anoopar/elevator/README.md

 - Transitions to MAINTENANCE if Error detected or Maintenace request.

 CABIN_MOVING
-- Polls the pending request and moves the cabin UP or DOWN according to the requested floor and current cabing position.
+- Polls the pending request and moves the cabin UP or DOWN according to the requested floor and current cabin position.
 - Stops cabin and transitions to CABIN_OPENING if destination floor reached.
 - Transitions to MAINTENANCE if Error detected